 Alexander Drilon, Memorial Sloan Kettering Cancer Center

-While solid tumors driven by oncogenic RET alterations such as RET mutations or fusions are sensitive to RET inhibitors, drug resistance remains a major problem causing disease relapse in most patients.
+While solid tumors driven by oncogenic RET alterations such as RET mutations or fusions are sensitive to RET inhibitors, cancer drug resistance remains a major problem causing disease relapse in most patients.
 By leveraging the comprehensive genomic assessment of patient tumor or plasma specimens from the “RETgistry” global consortium, this proposal aims to identify drivers of resistance to RET inhibitors that could inform the development of novel treatment strategies.
 RETgistry involves a multi-centered international study that collects clinical and genomic data from patients with any advanced RET-altered solid tumor treated with RET inhibitors.
 These analyses will allow us to determine new more effective therapeutic approaches.

 Characterize mechanisms of primary resistance to RET inhibitors in lung cancer and test new combinations that overcome the resistance